-Mounting a USB Device or Network-mounted Folder on the ztC Edge System Creating and Migrating Virtual Machines Configuring Windows-based Virtual Machines Configuring Linux-based Virtual Machines Managing Virtual Machine Resources Managing the Operation of a Virtual Machine
+Mounting a USB Device or Network-mounted Folder on the ztC Edge System

 Replacing/Restoring a Virtual Machine from an OVF File

 Replace a virtual machine (VM) from a ztC Edge-created Open Virtualization Format (OVF) file if you want to restore (that is, recover) a VM on your ztC Edge system by overwriting the VM with a previous backup copy.
 (If you want to import a VM from a different system, see the overview in Creating and Migrating Virtual Machines.)